aave/protocol-v2/README.md

 You can run the full test suite with the following commands:

 ```
-# In one terminal
+# In one terminal (note that you might need to use 'sudo' in case of permission errors)
 docker-compose up

-# Open another tab or terminal
+# Open another tab or terminal (note that you might need to use 'sudo' in case of permission errors)
 docker-compose exec contracts-env bash

 # A new Bash terminal is prompted, connected to the container.
 To run all tests.